 The ‘Exquisite Spell’- An Invitation to Radical Presence with Mark Tredinnick

-An evening with award-winning poet, essayist and writing teacher, Mark Tredinnick
+An evening with award-winning poet and essayist, Mark Tredinnick

 Melbourne | monday 7 october 5.30 - 8:30 pm